 How does Robotic FUE work?

 ARTAS uses a robotic arm to harvest hair from the donor area of patients with male patterned baldness.
-The hair is extracted by using digital microscopy, sophisticated image interpretation software and a robotic arm to extracts follicular unit grafts.
+The hair is extracted by using digital microscopy, sophisticated image interpretation software and a robotic arm to extract follicular unit grafts.
 The computerized system of the robot calculates hair distribution, angles and orientation of each hair follicle.
-The robotic system conveniently prevents the possibility of overharvesting of the donor hair.
+The robotic system expertly prevents the possibility of overharvesting donor hair.
 At the beginning of the procedure, the hair transplant surgeon marks the donor area on the back of the scalp and sets the initial parameters for the robot.
-The patient is then placed in a flexed forward seated position with their face gently kept into position over a comfortable donut shaped pillow only during the extraction of grafts.
+The patient is placed in a flexed, forward seated position with their face gently kept in position over a comfortable donut shaped pillow during the extraction of hair grafts.
 The ARTAS system uses multiple cameras to identify the location and orientation of the follicular units to be extracted and then harvests them individually.
 Prior to the onset of ARTAS scoring the grafts, the physician will administer local anesthetic to reduce the possibility of pain during the procedure.

 How long does it take to perform?

-In general, the ARTAS technique takes between 6-10 hours depending on the number of grafts needed and the final results desired by the patient.
-The duration of the procedure is directly related to the number of grafts needed which will be determined during your initial hair transplant consultation (link).
+In general, the ARTAS technique takes between 6-10 hours to perform depending on the number of grafts needed and the final results desired by the patient.
+The duration of the procedure is directly related to the number of grafts needed which will be determined during your initial hair transplant consultation with Parsa Mohebi Hair Restoration.

-What is different between ARTAS and conventional FUE?
+What is the difference between ARTAS and conventional FUE?

-Many steps of a Robotic FUE are similar to other methods of FUE transplant such as anesthesia, site making and implantation of the grafts.
-Unlike a regular FUE through manual or other motorized systems, ARTAS analyzes the grid of scalp that is chosen by the physician for the grafts to be harvested.
-Specific targeted follicular units are identified, the angle and distribution of hair is calculated and the robotic arm then harvests grafts.
+Many steps of a Robotic FUE procedure are similar to other methods of FUE hair transplant such as anesthesia, site making and implantation of the grafts.
+Unlike a regular FUE hair restoration surgery performed through manual or other motorized systems, ARTAS analyzes the grid of scalp, chosen by the physician, where the hair grafts will be harvested.
+Specific targeted follicular units are identified, the angle and distribution of the hair is calculated and the robotic arm then harvests the grafts.
 Listed below are some of the advantages and disadvantages of ARTAS over more traditional FUE methods:

 - ARTAS is more consistent and the length of the procedure does not affect the quality of extraction.